Skip to Main Content

 Offer clarification of notation through lists of key terms.

-The language of curricular materials is usually monolingual, but often the learners in the classroom are not, so the promotion of cross-linguistic understanding is especially important.
-For new learners of the dominant language (e.g., English in American schools) or for learners of academic language (the dominant discourse in school), the accessibility of information is greatly reduced when no linguistic alternatives are available.
-Providing alternatives, especially for key information or vocabulary is an important aspect of accessibility.
+The language of curricular materials is usually monolingual, but often the learners in the classroom are not.
+As such, the promotion of cross-linguistic understanding is especially important.
+For new learners of the dominant language (e.g., English in U.S. schools) or for learners of academic language (the dominant discourse in school), the accessibility of information is greatly reduced when no linguistic options are available.
+Offering multiple representations, especially for key information or vocabulary, is an important aspect of accessibility.

 Strategy

-Make all key information in the dominant language (e.g., English) also available in first languages (e.g., Spanish) for learners with limited-English proficiency and in ASL for learners who are deaf.
+Make all key information in the dominant language (e.g., English) also available in home or heritage languages (e.g., Spanish or ASL)

-• Text Translations: Used sparingly, text translations can be an effective way to ensure content is given in native language.
+• Text Translations: Text translations can be an effective way to ensure content is given in native language.

 • Multilingual labeling: Ensure that multiple languages are represented in print in the classroom.
 By having items labeled in different languages, student’s understand that their language has a place in the classroom.